1024803482/CareForYourOvary/README.md

   }

   @inproceedings{cai2022using,
+    author = {Cai Linghan and
+              Wu Meijing and
+              Chen Lijiang and
+              Bai Wenpei and
+              Yang Min and
+              Lyu Shuchang and
+              Zhao, Qi},
-  title={Using Guided Self-Attention with Local Information for Polyp Segmentation}, author={Cai, Linghan and Wu, Meijing and Chen, Lijiang and Bai, Wenpei and Yang, Min and Lyu, Shuchang and Zhao, Qi}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={629--638}, year={2022}, organization={Springer}
+    title =  {Using Guided Self-Attention with Local Information for Polyp Segmentation}, booktitle = {International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages = {629--638},
+    year = {2022},
+    organization={Springer}
 }
   ```